preciofishbone/OmniaDocsG2/pages/page-approval/index.rst

 3. Click ¨SEND.

-An e-mail is now sent to the approver(s) and the request is also placed in the Pending Approval list.
+An e-ail is now sent to the approver(s) and the request is also placed in the Pending Approval list.

-**General note**: For a user to be able to receive e-mails, the acccount must be e-mail enabled.
+**General note**: For a user to be able to receive emails, the acccount must be email enabled.

 Approve or reject
 *******************